About

 A state-recognized designation that requires specific coursework on the laws governing common interest developments (CIDs).
 Required for managers who serve as authorized signatories on annual disclosures.

 We work with a small number of communities at a time and take on new ones carefully.
-If a board is reconsidering who manages their HOA, we’d welcome a conversation.
+If a Board is reconsidering who should manage their HOA, we’d welcome a conversation.

 Tell us about your community →